 You’ve bought a Titan for your army, you’ve painted it (well done, that takes a while), and now you’re ready to deploy it on the battlefield against an unsuspecting foe.
 But where do you get the Warhammer 40k Titan rules?

 Even the smallest Titan is more expensive to field than any other unit.
-Titans cost thousands of points, so be aware that much like the price to purchase them with hard cash, they may only see occasional use when playing Warhammer 40k.
+Titans cost thousands of points (matching their thousand-dollar pricepoint).
 You can actually include Titans in other armies, thanks to the Titanic Support rule, but you need to be playing a very big game to warrant it!

 Even if your titan should face death, it’s possible for it to deal damage if its reactor overloads.
 This has the potential of dealing 3D6 mortal wounds to every model within 4D6 inches.
 If there’s anything that’ll turn a moment of victory into a crushing defeat, it’s that.